amomen9/PostgreSQL/pgpool/Part V pgpool command, pcp, pgpool admin commands.md

 This command is mostly used to reload, stop, and start pgpool.
 It bypasses systemd.
 It is also used to start pgpool service in the pgpool's systemd service file.
-Just like other applications, using it for the service user (here postgres) does not need root priviledges.
+Just like other applications, using it for the service user (here postgres) does not need root privileges.
 We already know the important flags `-D, -n, -a, -f, -k, -F` `-x` and `-d` are for debug aid, and shutdown modes are similar to that of PostgreSQL because the proxy's nature is similar to the direct connections with the database clusters.